Have questions about MS?

 When MS is considered as a potential diagnosis, an individual’s medical history and neurological exam are the mainstay.
 With that, a diagnosis of MS must include evidence of disease activity separated in time (lesions that formed at different points in time) and space (lesions in at least two separate areas of the central nervous system).

 The diagnosis of MS is one made only once other potential causes for symptoms have been ruled out.

 To learn more about MS diagnosis, please visit the DIAGNOSING MS section of this website.

 What are disease-modifying therapies (DMT)?

-To learn more about disease-modifying treatments (DMTs), please visit the TREATING MS section of this website.
+To learn more about disease-modifying treatments (DMTs), please visit the MANAGING MS section of this website.

 How does MS progress over time?

 Research shows that MS continues to progress, even when a person is not having relapses.